-Your new coach was built with care using today's technology and old world craftsmanship.
+Your new coach was built with care using today's technology and old-world craftsmanship.
 At Newmar, we strive to build vehicles that are safe, dependable, and comfortable.
-Born on Christian principles, and from the desire to build not the most, but the best, the legacy associated with the name Newmar is one of family pride and quality.
+Born on Christian principles and from the desire to build the best, the legacy associated with the name Newmar is one of family pride and quality.
 It is the culmination of decades of RV design and building experience.